What Does a Chief Information Security Officer Do?

 At bare minimum, you will need a bachelor’s degree in Computer Science, Cyber Security or a related technical field.

 As security issues become more dangerous and complex, some employers are starting to specify that CISOs must also have a technical master’s degree with a concentration in IT security.
-Continued training and professional certifications won’t go amiss.
+Continued training and solid security & management certifications won’t go amiss.

 Expect to spend 7-12 years working in IT and security before you begin filling out applications for a CISO position.
 Try to ensure that at least 5+ years of that experience is spent managing security operations and teams.